Last update: 10 July 2020 (please, see important updates on Adyen, CurrencyCoud, TransferWise, plus new sound payment gateway – Tipalti).

 Suggestion 1: For large payments, utilize Stripe’s ACH Debits, which have a fee of 0.8% and is capped at $5.
 It is applicable only for the USA market, i.e., “ customers <-> merchants.”
 So if one wants to implement an option on their sites/services/platforms where customers can pay using international “ACH,” Stripe will not be enough (we will discuss an option in the next sections).

 Suggestion 2: You can pass along Stripe fees to your customers.
 In this case, Stripe will charge your customers any amount that you set.
 To do this, you can increase the final charge amount to account for the Stripe fee.
 However, as you increase the total amount, the Stripe fee also increases, as it’s a percentage of the total.
 This means you’ll also want to figure out what gross amount you need to charge such that, after Stripe deducts its fee, you receive some predictable net amount.

-This math can get a little tricky, so Stripe team created a handy formula to help with this:
+This math can get a little tricky, so Stripe team created a handy formula, so-called Stripe Fees Calculator, to help with this:

 It’s essential to ensure that passing on fees to your customers complies with any applicable laws that pertain to you.
 If you are unsure whether any such rules apply, you should consult with your legal counsel.
 Please, take a look at the Stripe’s commentary on this issue.
 In short, a surcharge ban applies to marketplaces/services with merchants and customers in EEA.
 More legal analysis is needed here for sure for each particular case.

 Suggestion 3: Another way to reduce the transaction fees incurred by the startup is to bundle transactions together (this helps keep the fees low on smaller operations).
 Please, see some help from Stripe supports docs here on this matter.